Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Real-World Evaluations

 \mypara{Target GIM} We adopt stable-diffusion-2-1-base~\cite{Rombach_2022_CVPR} as our target GIM.
 To generate images, we use the Multistep DPMSolver Scheduler~\cite{10.5555/3600270.3600688} as the de-noising scheduler $f(\cdot)$ of \Cref{alg:GIM} and set the de-noising step $s$ to $50$.
-We apply the \gim~scheme to embed watermarks with $t=$ $3$ or $4$, and all other parameters are set as in~\Cref{config_gim}.
+We apply the \gim~scheme to embed watermarks with $t=$ $3$ or $4$, and all other parameters are set as in Config~\ref{config_gim}.
 During watermark verification, we perform DDIM Inversion~\cite{song2020denoising} as the noise inversion scheduler $z(\cdot)$ of~\Cref{alg:GIMInv} with the same number of steps and guidance scale as the image generation process.

 \mypara{AI-Generated Contents} In each set of parameters, we randomly generate $128$ pairs of $\mathsf{pk}=(\mat{G},\vec{z})$.
 For each $\mathsf{pk}$, we generate $16$ texts or images.
 Meanwhile, we also generate non-watermarked content with the same number as a control group.
-The examples of LLM prompts are presented in Appendix~\ref{supp/promp_llm}.
-For GIM, we follow the model hyperparameter settings in \cite{DBLP:conf/iclr/GunnZS25} and sample the prompts from the test split of the Gustavosta/Stable-Diffusion-Prompts dataset~\cite{diffusion-prompts}. {A subset of the generated text and image samples is provided in Appendix~\ref{supp/generated_text_samples}.}
+For GIMs, we follow the model hyperparameter settings in \cite{DBLP:conf/iclr/GunnZS25} and sample the prompts from the test split of the Gustavosta/Stable-Diffusion-Prompts dataset~\cite{diffusion-prompts}.